makrai/notes/szabolcsi97-scope.md

   * (5) Three referees read every/few abstract(s)
         every N > three N
         * few N > three N
   * (6) a.
-John didn't read many/few abstracts.
+John didn't read many/few abstracts
         many N > not
         * few N > not
-* these contrasts pertain to the syntax/semantics interface, not pure semantics.
+* these contrasts pertain to the syntax/semantics interface, not pure semantics
   * the starred examples are not incoherent simply, the given form cannot carry the intended meaning
   * because the same `a`s are able to scope over the same `b`s in English when
     * they are originally higher in syntactic structure (7) or when
     * they acquire such a higher position via overt fronting (8): (7) a.
-Few (8) Few men did no one/every woman/two women like.
+Few (8) Few men did no one/every woman/two women like
 * Examples comparable to (8) are in fact standard in Hungarian
-  * Hungarian disambiguates scope in surface structure (see below).
+  * Hungarian disambiguates scope in surface structure (see below)
 * undesirable: omnivorous rule (1) + a variety of filters on its (c)overt applic
   * I argue for an approach that is as constructive as possible
   * in the same spirit as the CCG approach to syntax in Szabolcsi (1992)